 Pick your Food Plot Seeds Carefully

 When you are thinking about what you want to plant in your small acreage area, it is tempting to focus on what the deer will eat.
 Yes, you want to pick something that deer will enjoy; however, you also need to pair this with the information from your soil sample and your willingness to fix pH and fertilize.
 Also, think about the food plots sunlight, exposure, and available moisture.
-Give a call or stop into one of our 3 Archery Country locations to further discuss your land and pick up your seeds for your food plot.
+Check out our selection of food plot seeds online, then give a call or stop into one of our 3 Archery Country locations to further discuss your land and pick up your seeds for your food plot.

 Start Your Food Plot Planning as Early as Possible